Atlanta Dream

 The Atlanta Dream are an American professional basketball team based in the Atlanta metropolitan area.
 The Dream compete in the Women's National Basketball Association (WNBA) as a member of the Eastern Conference.
 The team was founded for the 2008 WNBA season.
 The team is owned by real estate investors Larry Gottesdiener, Suzanne Abair, and former Dream player Renee Montgomery.
-Although the Dream share the Atlanta market with the National Basketball Association's Hawks, the Dream is not affiliated with its NBA counterpart.
-The Dream play at the Gateway Center Arena in College Park, Georgia.
+Although the Dream share the Atlanta market with the National Basketball Association's Hawks, The Dream are not affiliated with the Hawks.

-The Dream has qualified for the WNBA Playoffs in ten of its seventeen years in Atlanta and has reached the WNBA Finals three times.
+The Dream has qualified for the WNBA playoffs in ten of its seventeen years in Atlanta and has reached the WNBA Finals three times.
 The franchise has been home to many high-quality players such as University of Louisville standouts Angel McCoughtry and Shoni Schimmel, former Finals MVP Betty Lennox, and Brazilian sharpshooter Izi Castro Marques.
 In 2010, the Dream went to the WNBA Finals but fell short to Seattle.
 They lost to the Minnesota Lynx in the 2011 and 2013 WNBA Finals.